taskflow/taskflow/doc/cookbook/reduce.md

-# Reduce a Parallel Reduction Graph
+# Create a Parallel Reduction Graph

 Parallel tasks normally produce some quantity that needs to be combined or *reduced* through particular operations, for instance, sum.